 i.
 Primary Direct Cost Functions of NYU

 As defined in Federal cost principles, the primary activities of NYU are Instruction, Research, Other Sponsored Activities, Patient Care and Other Institutional Activities.
 Costs incurred to support these activities – such as salaries and wages, fringe benefits, materials and supplies, travel, subcontracts, equipment, specialized service center charges and other operating expenses – are treated as direct costs and should be identified specifically with the benefiting projects and activities.
-If a direct cost benefits two or more sponsored agreements/projects, OMB Circular A-21 provides standards for allocation across these sponsored projects.
-Refer to Section d in this policy for more detail on allocation across sponsored agreements.
+If a direct cost benefits two or more sponsored agreements/projects, the OMB Uniform Guidance provides standards for allocation across these sponsored projects.
+Refer to Section 200.405 in this policy for more detail on allocation across sponsored agreements.

 Direct charges to a sponsored agreement should support the sponsored agreement's purpose and activity and be necessary to meet the project's scientific and technical requirements.
 Charges cannot be assigned arbitrarily or for the purpose of simplifying budget management that is unrelated to the sponsored agreement's purpose.
 Direct charges to sponsored agreements are expected to adhere to the sponsor's restrictions in the Notice of Award and budget and to support the sponsor's programmatic intent.